0xflux/ZestyChips/readme.md

  - Requires official ProtectData https://www.nuget.org/packages/System.Security.Cryptography.ProtectedData

 The reverse engineered program does use third party libraries, which have been explicitly excluded from this project for safety, in the event of supply chain compromise.

+## Using the decoy

+Built into this is a decoy template for use in phishing as part of a red team / adversary emultation assessment.
+You'll need to manually configure the lnk and decoy documents, but the framework to start from is included in the `decoy` folder.
+This has been included in the repo for the purposes of my blog post.
+Ethical and legal requirements still must be met as per the above declaration.